jrhoads1004/ETL_project/README.md

 * Go to your web browser and type in localhost:5000/
 * localhost:5000/summary will give you the complete list
 * If you want to select a certain year then type - localhost:5000/results/yyyy

-**Final Database:**  Relational database due to the relationship between the presidential candidate column between the two datasets